TubercularOx/darkhaunter/startofdarkness.md

 > *"Sorry about the smell."*

 **Hunting Horror Trait:** For a long time, this seemed like a plot hole—why is the Monster in the Dark’s smell mentioned once and never again?
-If it’s just another character, that’s odd.
-If it’s a D&D monster with a strong odor, the same question applies.
-And if it’s a D&D monster without a smell, why mention it at all?
+If it’s a D&D monster with a strong odor, where did the smell go?
+And if it’s a D&D monster without a smell, where did it come from for this scene?
 The Hunting Horror fits the first category, with a powerful stench that causes nausea.
 The reveal finally resolved this by showing how the Monster in the Dark was neutralizing its scent.

 ## **Fear and Sanity**